Dublin Lyric

 Poster for 'Prisoner of the Crown' Poster for the staged readings in April 2024

-Dublin Lyric is presenting a staged reading of Prisoner of the Crown by Richard F. Stockton based on a story idea by Richard T. Herd.
+Dublin Lyric presented a staged reading of Prisoner of the Crown by Richard F. Stockton in April 2024.

 The play concerns the trial of the last knight of the British realm hanged for high treason.
 It takes place in the jury room at the Old Bailey and elsewhere in the minds of twelve jurors, who re-enact key events during their deliberation.
 The play also addresses what happened after the original jury trial.